 Reading is a key skill and here at Swalecliffe we believe that children should be continually clocking up their reading miles; developing their reading skills and increasing a love of

 books.
-Reading permeates our day: as part of Early Morning Work, through story time, class assemblies, library time, in connected learning, spending time in the book corner and during Book Talk sessions.
+Reading permeates our day: as part of Early Morning Work, through story time, class assemblies, library time, in connected learning, time in the book corner and during Book Talk sessions.
 We have two separate libraries: one in the infants and one in the juniors which offer a wide variety of texts for a range of genres.
 The children select a book during their weekly library time to share at home; read for pleasure or to use to help with homework in addition to their individual reader which they change as needed.

 Individual readers come from a number of sources.
 They are accurately grouped according to age and National Curriculum expectations into coloured bands.
 These colour bands have smaller structured steps within reading levels which really help to develop a child’s reading skills.
 We have combined a range of different schemes including: Big Cat, Oxford Reading Tree, Bug Club alongside carefully selected ‘real’ books in order that the children experience a wide range of genre, interests and author.